 This is an initial public offering of American Depositary Shares, or ADSs, of Xunlei Limited.
 We are offering 6,675,000 ADSs, and the selling shareholders are offering 925,000 ADSs.
-Each ADS represents three Class A common shares, par value U\$\$0.00025 per share.
+Each ADS represents three Class A common shares, par value US\$0.00025 per share.
 We will not receive any proceeds from the sale of our ADSs by the selling shareholders.
-Upon the completion of this offering, we will have a dual-class common share structure; our common shares will be divided into Class A common shares are entitled to one vote per share, while holders of Class B common shares are entitled to ten votes per share.
-We anticipate the initial public offering price of the ADSs will be between U\$\$14.00 and U\$\$16.00 per ADS.
+Upon the completion of this offering, we will have a dual-class common share structure; our common shares will be divided into Class A common shares and Class B common shares.
+Holders of Class A common shares are entitled to one vote per share, while holders of Class B common shares are entitled to ten votes per share.
+We anticipate the initial public offering price of the ADSs will be between US\$14.00 and US\$16.00 per ADS.